 Grange Pond is a beautiful lake in Long Eaton around which are 30 permanent pegs.
 A Members Only water (aimed at the "pleasure angler" of all ages) it is accessed by key and has a reasonably secure car park.
 There is disabled access to some pegs and, with a footpath around the lake, reasonable access to all pegs.
 This lake is stocked with carp (to 20-00), tench (to 7-00), pike (20-00), bream (to 4-00), roach, perch and chub.
 Although accessed through a housing estate you feel "out in the country" in the pleasant surroundings, lush bankside vegitation, and plentiful wildlife.

 LEVAS controls the River Soar both upstream and downstream from Kegworth Bridge.
 There are 10 pegs on the "Horseshoe" (see photo to left) immediately above the bridge and another 10 may be accessed by passing under the bridge and downstream.
 These pegs are a superb fishery all year round, with barbel, carp, chub, roach, bream, pike and zander.
 Above where the canal enters the river are another 15-20 pegs upstream, and at the top of this is a wier and lock gates.
-LEVAS controls the island - several pegs of superb barbel fishing.
+LEVAS controls the "Lock Island" - several pegs of superb barbel fishing.
 All this is Members Only - join at Soar Tackle, Market Place, Kegworth, although again match bookings are taken.

 Hopefully this has given a flavour of what LEVAS has to offer in terms of waters.
-You can gain detailed information on all of these (including maps, access and parking) from the "Our Waters" pages.
+You can gain detailed information on all of these (including maps, access and parking) from the Our Waters pages.

-LEVAS runs angling competitions from June to March each year.
-There are currently 19 matches scheduled, all of which count towards the "Club Championship" - the top three receive trophies, and each match individually has a trophy to be won.
+LEVAS runs angling competitions from June to December each year.
+There are currently 20 matches scheduled, all of which count towards the "Club Championship" - the top three receive trophies, and each match individually has a trophy to be won.
 These matches are mainly fished on commercial fisheries and are open to all members, who must book in for each match with the Match Secretary.
 The fixture list and all match results may be found on this website under "Matches", click on the appropriate dropdown for Fixtures or Results.

 At the end of every "season" LEVAS hold their Annual Prizegiving event locally.
-All Trophies won throughout the year are presented at this event - including the presigious "Member of the Year Trophy".
+All Trophies won throughout the year are presented at this event - including the prestigious "Member of the Year Trophy".
 There is either a "sit down meal" or a "buffet", a quiz, raffle and lots of opportunity to chat to members and guests.